 The law was repealed fairly quickly but did some damage to the extensive system of parochial and even public schools that taught in languages other than English.

-A group of people, many associated with the Wisconsin Englishes Project, are working on a new way of understanding language shift and testing it with data from a number of Wisconsin communities.
+A group of people, many associated with Wisconsin Languages, are working on a new way of understanding language shift and testing it with data from a number of Wisconsin communities.
 (The key publication will be a book now in preparation, edited by Josh Brown and called Verticalization: A model of language shift.)
 This analysis starts from a classic in the field of community studies, The Community in America by Roland Warren.
 He sees the history of community structure in America in terms of “two rather distinct types of systemic ties: The relationships through which they are oriented to the larger society beyond the community constitute the community’s vertical pattern, and those that local units share with each other on the local level constitute the community’s horizontal pattern.”
 An example of horizontal ties is how local schools are connected to the local economy and local religious practice … Do schools schedule around harvest time?
 Do they close for particular religious holidays and observances?
 Vertical ties would be, in contrast, how schools connect to state government (the Department of Public Instruction in Wisconsin) and the federal government or how local businesses are owned or managed by regional and national corporations.

 Warren argues for a historical ‘Great Change’, a shift from fundamentally horizontal ties to fundamentally vertical ones.
 We simply extend this idea to what it means for what languages are or can be used in what settings.
 What happened in local schools in the 1870s was much more under local control than what happens in them today.
 The History of Wisconsin describes the characteristics of Wisconsin education in the 19th century this way (II: 162-65):